iinsertNameHere/mvtui/README.md

 ## :wrench: Installation

-To install MvTUI, ensure you have `mullvad` and `git` installed on your system.
+To install MvTUI, ensure you have `mullvad`, `git`, `nim` and `nimble` installed on your system.
 Then, clone this repository and install with the following commands:

 ```bash
 git clone https://github.com/iinsertNameHere/mvtui